wombleton/gitlaw-nz/acts/F/Financial Markets Authority Act 2011.md

     *   (b) the specified person obtains a warrant under subsection (3).

-    (3) An issuing officer (within the meaning of [section 3][184] of the Search and Surveillance Act 2012) may issue a search warrant in relation to a place, vehicle, or thing, on an application made in the manner provided by [subpart 3][185] of Part 4 of that Act by a specified person authorised under subsection (1), if the issuing officer is satisfied that there are reasonable grounds to---
+    (3) An issuing officer (within the meaning of [section 3][189] of the Search and Surveillance Act 2012) may issue a search warrant in relation to a place, vehicle, or thing, on an application made in the manner provided by [subpart 3][190] of Part 4 of that Act by a specified person authorised under subsection (1), if the issuing officer is satisfied that there are reasonable grounds to---

-    *   (a) suspect that a person has engaged in or is engaging in conduct that constitutes or may constitute a contravention of any provision of the financial markets legislation; and
+    *   (a) suspect that a person has engaged in or is engaging in conduct that constitutes or may constitute a contravention, or being involved in a contravention, of any provision of the financial markets legislation; and

     *   (b) believe that the search will find evidential material in or on or part of the place, vehicle, or thing.